A site visitor submitted this post, and it represents her experience.

 “All families are like quilts.
 Although they can unravel at times, love can stitch them back together.”

-If your soldier needs help, then research and provide options for him as well as your family.
-Yelling “You’re crazy, and you need help!” isn’t going to help things.
+If your soldier needs help, research and provide options for him and your family.
+Yelling, “You’re crazy, and you need help!” isn’t going to help things.
 Provide an outlet and options for them to look at and consider.

 Sometimes admitting they need help is the hardest part.
-Be supportive, be strong, be firm and show your soldier that your love for them will carry them through.
+Be supportive, strong, and firm, and show your soldier that your love for them will carry them through.

 Letting them know you see issues you are concerned about and that you want to help can sometimes be the one thing they rely on and shows them that you have their back.

 I hope this helps some of you as it has helped me.
-Again, I am in no way a professional and just like you, I am fumbling in the dark with my soldier as we are searching and exploring help for him.
+Again, I am in no way a professional, and just like you, I am fumbling in the dark with my soldier as we are searching and exploring help for him.

-Each service member and family experiences different things and by giving you ours along with Jessica’s, we hope that this will educate, help and give you a little more support.
+Each service member and family experiences different things, and by giving you ours and Jessica’s, we hope this will educate, help, and give you a little more support.